mathkimchi/singularity/DEVLOG.md

 I think the simple source of the problem is that the threshold is wrong.
 The sign is also inverted for some reason.

+Another reason why it looks like a ransom letter is because I think it is stretching out glyphs to use the most space as possible.
+I am not going to do that since this is monospace.

+Hmm, bounds still sucks, but at least it isn't the worst part now.
+There's still anti-aliasing, the background, and making the user of CharGrid not print the newline.